 This past Sunday my childhood hero, Lakers legend, the Black Mamba, Kobe Bryant passed away as he was traveling to his daughters’ game.
 Growing up, seeing how Kobe handled adversity and pressure made me aspire to be him, both as an athlete and entrepreneur.
 Whether you are an artist, an athlete, real estate agent or brand, building a good business and reliable brand is crucial to the success you will have.
 This article will discuss the importance on building a better brand and better business with the Mamba Mentality.

-If you are reading this and happen to not know what the Mamba mentality is, then let me explain.
+If you are reading this and happen to not know what A Brand with Mamba Mentality is, then let me explain.
 Kobe Bryant stated that Mamba mentality was about more than just basketball.

 “Mamba mentality is all about focusing on the process and trusting in the hard work when it matters most,”; “It’s the ultimate mantra for the competitive spirit.
 It started just as a hashtag that came to me one day, and it’s grown into something athletes — and even non-athletes — embrace as a mindset.”